openfaas/docs/docs/architecture/autoscaling.md

 Note that `com.openfaas.scale.zero=false` is a default, so this is not strictly required.

-## Scaling to Zero aka "Zero-scale"

-Scaling functions to zero replicas when idle can save on costs by reducing the amount of nodes required in your cluster.
-You can also reduce the consumption of nodes on statically-sized or on-premises clusters.

-In OpenFaaS, scaling to zero is turned off by default, and is part of the OpenFaaS Pro bundle and configured in the helm chart.
-Once installed, idle functions can be configured to scale down when they haven't received any requests for a period of time.
-We suggest that you set this figure to 2x the maximum timeout, or use the default timeout value if that makes sense for most of your functions.

-### Scaling up from zero replicas

-Scaling up from zero replicas or 0/0 can be toggled through the `scale_from_zero` environment variable for the OpenFaaS Gateway.
-This is turned on by default on Kubernetes and faasd.

-The latency between accepting a request for an unavailable function and serving the request is sometimes called a "Cold Start".

-* What if I don't want a "cold start"?

-    The cold start in OpenFaaS is strictly optional and it is recommended that for time-sensitive operations you avoid one by having a minimum scale of 1 or more replicas.
-This can be achieved by not scaling critical functions down to zero replicas, or by invoking them through the asynchronous route which decouples the request time from the caller.

-* What exactly happens in a "cold start"?

-    The "Cold Start" consists of the following: creating a request to schedule a container on a node, finding a suitable node, pulling the Docker image and running the initial checks once the container is up and running.
-This "running" or "ready" state also has to be synchronised between all nodes in the cluster.
-The total value can be reduced by pre-pulling images on each node and by setting the Kubernetes Liveness and Readiness Probes to run at a faster cadence.

-    Instructions for optimizing for a low cold-start are provided in [the helm chart for Kubernetes](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas).

-    When `scale_from_zero` is enabled a cache is maintained in memory indicating the readiness of each function.
-If when a request is received a function is not ready, then the HTTP connection is blocked, the function is scaled to min replicas, and as soon as a replica is available the request is proxied through as per normal.
-You will see this process taking place in the logs of the *gateway* component.

-    For an overview of cold-starts in OpenFaaS see: [Dude where's my coldstart?](https://www.openfaas.com/blog/what-serverless-coldstart/)

-* What if my function is still running when it gets scaled down?

-    That shouldn't happen, providing that you've set an adequate value for the idle detection for your function.
-But if it does, the OpenFaaS watchdog and our official function templates will allow a graceful termination of the function.
-See also: [Improving long-running jobs for OpenFaaS users](https://www.openfaas.com/blog/long-running-jobs/)

 ## Smoothing out scaling down with a stable window

 The `com.openfaas.scale.down.window` label can be set with a Go duration up to a maximum of `5m` or `300s`.
 When set, the autoscaler will record recommendations on each cycle, and only scale down a function to the highest recorded recommendation of replicas.